Duogenda logoDuogenda

 The market keeps drifting away from the actual 1:1

 Most 1:1 software now falls into one of three buckets.
-The first bucket is broad meeting software.
-The second is employee engagement software with a 1:1 feature attached.
-The third is full performance management suites that expect the 1:1 to sit inside a much bigger HR process.
+The first is broad meeting software.
+The second is employee-engagement software with a 1:1 feature attached.
+The third is full performance-management software that expects the 1:1 to live inside a much larger HR machine.

-Those products can be useful, but they often ask teams to buy more system than the weekly manager-report conversation actually needs.
-That creates more setup, more tabs, more paid seats, and more process gravity around what should still feel like a real human conversation.
+Some of those products are solid, but they often ask teams to buy far more system than the weekly manager-report conversation actually needs.
+The result is more setup, more tabs, more paid seats, and more process gravity around something that should still feel direct, useful, and human.

 What the strongest competitors get right

-Products like Fellow, Workleap Officevibe, and PerformYard understand that a strong 1:1 needs preparation, shared context, follow-through, and some private space for reflection.
+Products like Fellow, Workleap Officevibe, and PerformYard understand a few important truths: strong 1:1s need preparation, shared context, follow-through, and some private room for reflection.

 Why per-seat pricing is the wrong default for this job

-The manager-report 1:1 is not like a company-wide collaboration product.
+The manager-report 1:1 is not the same as a company-wide collaboration tool.
 One side of the relationship usually owns the workflow.
-The other side still needs to participate fully, but not every participant needs to become a separate pricing decision.
+The other side should still participate fully, but not every participant needs to become a separate pricing calculation.

 Per-seat pricing makes the buyer count heads before they can build the habit.
 That is backwards.
-A weekly 1:1 should get easier to sustain as managers add direct reports, not more awkward to justify every time another person joins the conversation.
+A weekly 1:1 should become easier to sustain as a manager grows, not more awkward to defend every time another person joins the conversation.

 Why Duogenda uses per-manager licensing